 Whole-systems designers see everything made and every nudge forward as a part of a broader, interconnected world; that one seemingly small change can conceivably affect everything.
-Like Buckminster Fuller’s influence of the trimtab, designers can have enormous consequences even when they think they’re working in isolation.
+There are enormous consequences when designers think in isolation.
 While it’s hard to anticipate ripple effects with precision taking an informed, iterative, and prudent approach can help.
-A systems-minded designer looks not just at data, objects, people, and environments, but on the connection points, the layering of nested systems, continuüms of scale, situated intelligence, and the flow of history.
+A systems-minded designer looks not just at data, objects, people, and environments, but on the connection points, triggers, trimtabs, the layering of nested systems, continuüms of scale, situated intelligence, and the flow of history.

 Solving higher order problems in the 21st century requires discipline-free approaches.
 Design is no longer a set of specialty tools; when designing for and designing with communities of use, impact and innovation depends on designers to lead facilitation and translation — leading the process and people while translating the languages and perspectives of stakeholders.
 Furthermore, synthesizing the total problem space is crucial in dealing with complexity.
 Specialization makes it harder to integrate elements into cohesive wholes and disciplinary labels in design can hinder broader impact.
 Designers of the 21st century should position themselves as conductors, inviting subject matter experts, disciplinarians, and real world people to collaborate on stage together.